sidi-o/STIGS/WN11-CC-000038/README.md

 The MS Security Guide template was not initially available.

-The required STIG GPO package was used to obtain the required templates: https://www.cyber.mil/stigs/gpo/
+The STIG GPO package was used to obtain the Microsoft Security Guide templates required to configure the policy manually.
+The package was obtained from the [DoD Cyber Exchange STIGs GPO package](https://www.cyber.mil/stigs/gpo/).

 ```text
 SecGuide.admx → C:\Windows\PolicyDefinitions\